twlinux/lets-talk/README.md

 `PORT` must be specified as a shell variable before running `docker-compose up`.
 (The default HTTP port is 80)

-UNIX-compatible environments such as Linux, MacOS, and [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) should take advantage of the wrapper script `url_start.sh`.
+Linux users (and maybe [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10)) should take advantage of the wrapper script `url_start.sh`.

 ```bash
 chmod +x url_start.sh           # executable permission
 ./url_start.sh                  # connect to host port 8080
 sudo PORT=80 ./url_start.sh     # OR connect to host port 80
 ```

+If you've DOSed the site with XSS, you can reset the database by deleting the `database/sql` directory.
+This is also automated by the script: `./url_start.sh --purge`.

 ## Vulnerabilities